herzberg/brickbreaker/README.md

 ============

 Brick Breaker game in python
-breakout.py is the game (intercept is only a lib).
+breakout.py is the game (intersect is only a lib).